visual-framework/vf-eleventy--extensions/README.md

 # vf-extensions

-This project has been move to the vf-core monorepo: https://github.com/visual-framework/vf-core/tree/develop/tools/vf-extensions
+This project has been moved to the vf-core monorepo: https://github.com/visual-framework/vf-core/tree/develop/tools/vf-extensions